Analysis

 It selects and reports suspicious circumstances, while the final decision must be made by a human supervisor under a human-in-the-loop structure.

-That distinction matters because proctoring systems affect exam fairness and candidate trust.
+That difference changes the story because proctoring systems affect exam fairness and candidate trust.

 Grep said the system was designed so that good-faith test takers are not disadvantaged even if AI produces a false positive.